-Fast forward to 2019, and anything you think of can—and probably has—been turned into a subscription.
+Fast forward and now anything you think of can—and probably has—been turned into a subscription.
 This includes vehicles, consulting services, beer, razor blades, food, dating apps, clothing, and software.
 The subscription possibilities truly are endless.

 In fact, one study shows that 15% of online shoppers have subscribed to an e-commerce service over the past year, while 46% of consumers subscribe to a digital streaming service like Netflix or Spotify.

 The popularity of the recurring billing business model can be attributed the immense value it provides to both the company and the consumer.

 For customers, the value of subscriptions lies in the convenience and low pricing options compared to repeated stand-alone purchases.

 When it comes to businesses, tapping into the growing subscription economy makes sense from a financial standpoint.
 One study found that in the U.S., 40% of revenue comes from repeat customers.

 As subscriptions continue to disrupt the traditional business model, more businesses are being swayed by the benefits of recurring billing activity, such as predictable revenue, long-term customer relationships, and increased opportunities to upsell.